St. Patrick’s Day Weekend

 Our hotel room was on the fifth floor, looking out on W 10th Street.

-Our hotel room was directly opposite the Erie Playhouse, one of the oldest and largest community theatres in the nation.
+The Erie Playhouse is one of the oldest and largest community theaters in the nation.
 The marquee flashes all night long.
 Thankfully, our window curtains blocked the flashing lights while we slept.

 Two buildings to the right of the Erie Playhouse is the Meiser Building.
 My attention was drawn by the beautiful copper doors, as well as the beauty of its entire facade.

 I discovered via an Internet search that the Meiser Building dates back to 1911.
 The building was a fashionable dress store at that time, owned by Edith Meiser.
 The Meiser Building is now occupied by full service meeting and banquet rooms.

 We could see the State Street / W 10th Street intersection from our hotel room.
 In fact being able to see State Street from our hotel room was a requirement for us to stay at the Avalon Hotel.
 We wanted to be able to watch Saturday’s St. Patrick’s Day parade from the comfort of our hotel room.